December 2018 Raja Ampat Trip Report

 After a delicious dinner on Arenui’s top deck, it was time to head north to our next dive region, Batanta Island.
 Once underway, however, rough seas made for a slow and rather uncomfortable night’s crossing.
 When we arrived, we found the sites where we’d planned to spend a day of “muck” diving to be hopelessly murky due to the heavy swell.
 Fortunately, this prompted us to spend the day doing exploratory dives on the opposite shoreline, which was well protected.
 By their nature, exploratory dives are hit-or-miss affairs, but this time luck was with us.
 Our first site, just off Sagewin Island, consisted of a healthy hard coral reef accented by occasional gorgonians, sponges and soft corals.
 The main attraction was a profusion of small colorful reef fish, but we also encountered a friendly hawksbill turtle, and thanks to our sharp-eyed guides, a miniscule pug-face Pipefish.
 For the remainder of the day, however, we dived a mucky slope in front of Killam village, which proved a treasure trove for unusual critters including bobtail squid, leaf scorpionfish, toadfish, juvenile boxfish, ghost pipefish, and a number of beautiful and unusual nudibranchs.
 Perhaps most exciting, however, was a small, translucent greenish anglerfish that we later learned was a seldom-seen species, the cryptic frogfish.

 The last few days of the trip were spent in the north, in the vicinity of Dampier Strait, where dozens of excellent sites offer something for almost anyone.
 At the small islet of Mioskon, big schools of trevallies patrolled in mid-water, while a wide assortment of reef fish meandered among healthy coral heads at depth.
-There were also some notable bottom dwellers, including expertly camouflaged Wobbegong sharks, several species of pygmy seahorses, and a highly unusual white-bonnet anemonefish, which is usually seen only in the Solomon Islands and Papua New Guinea.
+There were also some notable bottom dwellers, including expertly camouflaged Wobbegong sharks, several species of pygmy seahorses, and a highly unusual white-bonnet anemonefish, which is usually seen only in the Solomon Islands and while diving Papua New Guinea.

 Another stellar dive was at Blue Magic, a submerged reef that’s often subject to vigorous current.
 The resulting upwelling sweeps a steady stream of plankton into the shallows, attracting a variety of planktivores including fusiliers and other schooling fish.
 The stars of the show, however, were at least five giant mantas that repeatedly glided into view, hovering effortlessly in the current.
 Some appeared to be feeding, as indicated by the cephalic lobes on either side of their mouths being unfurled, creating huge scoops that funnel plankton into their gullets.
 Other individuals had other priorities, as they hovered at several cleaning stations, waiting patiently as cleaner wrasses picked off bothersome parasites.